 - Does the client need resources that you can’t offer?
 Some technology training centers provide instruction to clients who speak little to no English or have physical limitations.
 Additionally, if the client lacks a phone or computer, training centers might have knowledge of where your client could access free or discounted equipment.

 Seeking digital literacy skills training has other benefits as well!
-Not only do group and individual classes increase tech proficiency, they can help clients work on therapeutic goals like community building, navigating challenging situations, and deepening self-efficacy.
+Not only do group and individual classes increase tech proficiency, but they can also help clients work on therapeutic goals like community building, navigating challenging situations, and deepening self-efficacy.

 If a client prefers an individualized tutor, consider inquiring at local libraries; many locations have staff members who assist with digital literacy.
-If clients want to stay at home, technology hotlines can provide step-by-step instructions by phone.
-Or clients who have some familiarity with computers may get their technology training online to meet specific objectives like navigating a video conferencing platform or enabling a computer webcam.
+If clients want to stay at home, technology hotlines can provide step-by-step instructions by phone, or clients who have some familiarity with computers may get their technology training online to meet specific objectives like navigating a video conferencing platform or enabling a computer webcam.

 Another key consideration when meeting the three pillars is that clients receive the mental health support they need while developing their digital proficiency.
 This could involve offering same-location sessions until the client has the confidence or equipment to start online therapy sessions.
 Knowing your professional and ethical obligations can help you stay on track as a culturally competent mental health practitioner.
 You may not have all the answers yet on how to help your client; but hopefully, you’re ready to embrace technological challenges with your client as they arise!